benmatselby/hugo-deploy-gh-pages/README.md

 ## Environment Variables

+- `CNAME`: Contents of a `CNAME` file.
 - `GITHUB_ACTOR`: The name of the person or app that initiated the workflow.
 For example, octocat.
 [See here](https://developer.github.com/actions/creating-github-actions/accessing-the-runtime-environment/#environment-variables).
-- `TARGET_REPO`: This is the repo slug for the GitHub pages site. e.g. `benmatselby/benmatselby.github.io`.
+- `GO_VERSION`: The version of Go you may want to install.
+This is not required for basic operation.
+Values should be in the format of `1.17`.
+- `HUGO_ARGS`: Arguments passed to `hugo`.
+- `HUGO_EXTENDED`: If set to `true`, the _extended_ version of Hugo will be used.
+Default is `false`.
+- `HUGO_VERSION`: This allows you to control which version of Hugo you want to use.
+The default is to pull the latest version.
 - `TARGET_BRANCH`: This is the branch to push the public files e.g. `docs`.
 Default is `master` branch.
-- `HUGO_VERSION`: This allows you to control which version of Hugo you want to use.
-The default is to pull the latest version.
-- `HUGO_EXTENDED`: If set to `true`, the _extended_ version of Hugo will be used.
-Default is `false`.
-- `HUGO_ARGS`: Arguments passed to `hugo`.
-- `CNAME`: Contents of a `CNAME` file.
+- `TARGET_REPO`: This is the repo slug for the GitHub pages site. e.g. `benmatselby/benmatselby.github.io`.

 ## Example